Succotash recipe

 4. Toss the limas and corn-kernels into a pot and add the cream or butter, salt and pepper.

-5. Add perhaps a slither of finely-chopped chili and garlic; or even a few slices of radish to give it a bit of spice.
+5. Add perhaps slithers of finely-chopped chili and garlic; or even a few slices of radish to give it a bit of a bite.

-6. Bring gently back to the boil, stirring, and serve either as a side-dish or the main meal.
+6. Bring gently back to the boil whilst stirring; serve either as a side-dish or the main meal.
 It's delicious with fish, scallops or shrimp, if you are not a vegetarian; actually with any meat too, even a salad or bowl of soup.

 The common South African lima-bean is perfectly horrid; hard, starchy and tasteless.
-It's white with pink stripes, and whilst I love legumes, from childhood I could not stomach these ones.
+It's white with pink stripes; whilst I love legumes, from childhood I could not stomach these ones.

-I suppose we enjoyed it a few times, and then pah, no more.
-Papa cuckolded another man's wife and that was that; no more succotash recipes.
+I suppose we enjoyed it a few times and then pah, no more.
+Papa cuckolded another man's wife and that was that; and end to our succotash recipes.
 A few other things changed too.

 Sufferin' Succotash